Digital Nomad Lifestyle

 A never-ending road trip?
 Sound’s like a plan!

-On top, you have the cost of living like food, drink, transport and entertainment.
-Don’t underestimate that because naturally: If you feel like you’re on holiday, you spend money easily.
+In addition, you have the cost of living to consider.
+This entails food, drink, transportation and entertainment.
+Don’t trivialise this issue because naturally: if you feel like you’re on holiday, you will spend money more easily.
 Do your research to budget your trip before you leave home!

-Nomad List is a search engine that can help you with all the planning and your location choice.
+Nomad List is a search engine that can help you with all the planning and choosing of your location.
 It’s based on the experience of an entire community living the digital nomad lifestyle.
 You can select the criteria (cost, internet, fun) that matter most to you and go from there.

 What items are a must on your packing list?